 This will be Mike’s and my second Christmas here and I’m hoping I get my wish.

 I’m weird about my eggnog though.
 Pretty much the only way I don’t enjoy it is straight-up.
-I love it in coffee (instead of milk and stevia), pudding, cookies, and muffins.
+I love a splash of eggnong in coffee, and in pudding, cookies, and muffins.

 Cranberry Eggnog Muffins Recipe